-In 2011, 14 percent of children ages two through 17 experienced physical bullying, and 37 percent experienced teasing or emotional bullying, during the past year.
+In 2014, 13 percent of children, ages two through 17, experienced physical bullying, and 36 percent experienced teasing or emotional bullying, in the past year.

-Bullying, defined as repeated interpersonal behavior, which is intended to do physical or psychological harm, typically between children with unequal power, can lead to other negative outcomes for both the bully and the victim.
-Bullying itself can take different forms: physical coercion, hostile teasing or emotional bullying, and harassment over the Internet.
+Bullying, defined as repeated interpersonal behavior, typically between children with unequal power, which is intended to do physical or psychological harm, can lead to other negative outcomes for both the bully and the victim.
+Bullying itself can take different forms: physical coercion, hostile teasing or emotional bullying, or harassment via the Internet.

 Bullies themselves are more likely to be involved in other problem behaviors, such as drinking and smoking, and to show poorer school adjustment, both in terms of academic achievement and in their perception of school climate.
 Bullies’ anti-social behavior may persist into adulthood.
 One study found that males who were bullies in grades six through nine were more likely to commit a crime in young adulthood than were their non-bully peers: nearly 60 percent were convicted of a crime by age 24, and 40 percent had three or more convictions.

 Children themselves view bullying as an important problem, particularly at school, which is where most bullying occurs.
-More eight- to 15-year-olds named teasing and bullying as “big problems,” than those who named drugs or alcohol, racism, AIDS, or the pressure to have sex, according to one report.
-According to children ages 12-18 who reported being bullied in the 2007-2008 school year, 79 percent of bullying occurred within the school, 23 percent on school grounds, eight percent on the school bus, and four percent somewhere else.
-Targeting the victim’s physical appearance and stature is the most frequent type of bullying, followed by starting and passing rumors, hitting, slapping, or pushing, and subjecting victims to sexual comments or gestures.
+More 8- to 15-year-olds named teasing and bullying as “big problems,” than those who named drugs or alcohol, racism, AIDS, or the pressure to have sex, in one study.
+According to children, ages 12-18, who reported being bullied in the 2007-2008 school year, 79 percent of this behavior occurred within the school, 23 percent on school grounds, 8 percent on the school bus, and 4 percent somewhere else.
+Targeting the victim’s physical appearance and stature is the most frequent type of bullying, followed by starting and passing rumors; hitting, slapping, or pushing; and subjecting victims to sexual comments or gestures.
 Negative comments about the victim’s race or religion were named least often as the subject of bullying.

 Differences by Gender

-In 2011, males and females were equally likely to experience physical intimidation (e.g., being hit, slapped, or pushed), at 14 percent, each, within the past year.
-Females were more frequently the targets of Internet or cell phone harassment (eight versus four percent, in the past year), and relational aggression (teasing or emotional bullying, 41 versus 32 percent, in the past year).
-(Figure 1) Trends for cumulative (lifetime) exposure are similar.
+In 2014, males and females were equally likely to experience physical intimidation (e.g., being hit, slapped, or pushed), at 13 and 12 percent, respectively, as well as Internet or cell phone harassment (5 and 4 percent, respectively), within the past year.
+Females were more likely to be the targets of relational aggression (teasing or emotional bullying, 38 versus 33 percent, in the past year).
+(Figure 2) However, in terms of lifetime exposure, females were more likely than males to have experienced all types of bullying.
 (Appendix 1)

 Differences by Age

 The risk for bullying peaks at different ages for different types of bullying.
-In 2011, physical intimidation was most commonly reported by children under 10 years: 18 percent among children ages two to five, and 16 percent among children ages six to nine, compared with 11 percent among children ages 10 to 13, and 10 percent among children ages 14 to 17.
-Relational aggression peaks later, with 22 percent of children ages two to five reporting it in the past year, compared with between 40 and 45 percent of older children.
-Internet and cell phone harassment was most common at ages 14-17 (14 percent, compared with less than five percent among younger children).
-(Figure 2)
+In 2014, physical intimidation was most commonly reported by children under 10 years: its prevalence was 19 percent among children ages two to five, and 18 percent among children ages six to nine, compared with 9 percent among children ages 10 to 13, and 5 percent among children ages 14 to 17.
+Relational aggression peaks later, with 23 percent of children ages two to five reporting it in the past year, compared with 33 percent of children ages six to nine, 48 percent of children ages 10 to 13, and 39 percent of youth 14 to 17.
+Internet and cell phone harassment was most common at ages 14-17 (nine percent, compared with less than five percent among younger children).
+(Figure 3)

 Differences by Race and Hispanic Origin

-During the 2011 school year, 34 percent of white students ages 12 to 18 were bullied at school or cyber-bullied anywhere.
-That is higher than the proportion of Hispanic students (24 percent), and for Asian students (16 percent).
-Twenty-nine percent of black students were bullied at school or cyber-bullied anywhere, a proportion which is higher than that among Asian students but similar to those for white and Hispanic students.
+During the 2013 school year, 24 percent of white students ages 12 to 18 were bullied at school or cyber-bullied anywhere.
+That is higher than the proportion among Hispanic students (19 percent), or Asian students (9 percent).
+Twenty percent of black students were bullied at school or cyber-bullied anywhere, a proportion which is higher than that among Asian students but similar to those for white and Hispanic students.

 State and Local Estimates

-State estimates on the proportion of children ages six to 17 who bullied peers in the past month are available from the Data Resource Center for Child and Adolescent Health.
+State-level estimates of the proportion of children ages 6 to 17 who bullied peers in the past month (as reported by parents) are available from the Data Resource Center for Child and Adolescent Health.

-According to a study including 25 countries, involvement in bullying varies dramatically across countries, ranging from nine to 54 percent.
-The share of children who identified themselves as victims ranged from five to 20 percent by country, with an average of 11 percent.
-The proportion identifying themselves as bullies ranged from three to 20 percent, with an average of 10 percent.
-Those classifying themselves as both bullies and victims ranged from one to 20 percent, with an average of six percent.
+According to a study including 25 countries, involvement in bullying varies widely across nations, ranging from nine to 54 percent.
+The share of children who identified themselves as victims ranged from 5 to 20 percent, by country, with an average of 11 percent.
+The proportion identifying themselves as bullies ranged from 3 to 20 percent, with an average of 10 percent.
+Those classifying themselves as both bullies and victims ranged from 1 to 20 percent, with an average of six percent.